Mental Health and Abortions among Young Women: Time-varying Unobserved Heterogeneity, Health Behaviors, and Risky Decisions: Results

-Table \ref{sexualBeh} indicates that other measures of risky health behaviors are strongly correlated with abortions as well as with unwanted pregnancies.
-As shown by Column (1), women who had a chlamydia infection between age 16--23 have an 11.5 percentage points higher likelihood for an abortion, implying an increase in abortions of more than 130\% at the sample mean.
-Women are 1.4 percentage points more likely to have an abortion if they had an STD screening, which corresponds to an increase of 13\% at the mean.
-Abortions are also strongly correlated with excessive alcohol consumption increasing the probability of abortion by 9.8 percentage points or 92\% at the sample mean.
-Column (2) shows the correlations between unwanted pregnancies and other health behaviors.
-The correlations are somewhat stronger than for abortions but otherwise very similar and highly statistically significant.
+Table \ref{sexualBeh} shows that other risky behaviors are strongly correlated with abortions and unwanted pregnancies.
+Column (1) shows that women with chlamydia infection at age 16--23 have, on average, a 14.5 percentage points higher likelihood for an abortion, translating into a more than 130\% increase at the sample mean.
+STD screenings increase the likelihood for an abortion by 1.4 percentage points or 13\% at the sample mean.
+Excessive drinking at age 16--23 increases the probability of abortion by 9.8 percentage points or 92\% at the sample mean.
+Column (2) shows that the correlations between risky behaviors and unwanted pregnancies are somewhat stronger than for abortions but otherwise very similar.